Edfred1/Contextual-Music-Crafter/README.md

 ### 🎤 Lyrics and Vocal Melody – quick guide

-- Before you run
-  - Put your chorus hook in double quotes in your prompt (short, singable).
-Example: "Breaking news: reality took the day off".
-  - Keep the prompt style‑agnostic (no artist/model/file names).
-Meta words will not become lyrics.
-  - Optional config: `pass_raw_prompt_to_stages`
-    - `0` (default): Only Step‑0 sees the raw prompt (safer, fewer meta‑leaks).
-    - `1`: Also pass raw prompt to Stage‑1/2 if you want very tight stylistic steering.
-  - Prompt is optional: You can press Enter and generate without any prompt.
-Step‑0 will still plan sections and may propose a concise `hook_canonical` from context; you can accept, modify, or ignore it later.
+- Getting started
+  - New vocal: choose “Generate NEW Vocal Track”.
+If the hook line isn’t right, adjust the quoted hook and retry.
+  - Existing melody: choose the vocal track to generate lyrics for it.

 - Generate a NEW vocal track
   - In the menu, pick “Generate NEW Vocal Track”.
-  - Check the console “[Plan Summary]”: Hook Canonical, Chorus Lines, Imagery/Verbs, etc. If the hook isn’t right, fix the quoted line in your prompt and retry.
+  - Check the console “[Plan Summary]”: Hook Canonical, Chorus Lines, Imagery/Verbs, etc. Start over.
   - The system will then:
     - Stage‑1 (lyrics): favor whole words, use `-` sustains on tiny slots, keep hook words unbroken where possible.
     - Stage‑2 (notes): soft hook contiguity (compact segments if melody is chopped), avoid new onsets on very short notes.

 - Generate lyrics for an EXISTING vocal track (word‑first)
   - Pick the existing vocal track.
-  - The same shaping rules apply: fewer tokens when texture is dense; `-` on tiny notes; unbroken hook words when possible.
   - For heavily chopped melodies, expect compact hook segments instead of a forced contiguous chain.

 - Read results efficiently